multitheftauto/amx/README.md

 ## Introduction

 *amx* is a software package that allows the execution of unmodified San
-Andreas: MultiPlayer 0.2.2 gamemodes, filterscripts and plugins on Multi Theft Auto: San Andreas 1.0 servers.
+Andreas: Multiplayer 0.3.7 gamemodes, filterscripts and plugins on Multi Theft Auto: San Andreas 1.6 and higher servers.
 It is open source, and [**a prebuilt binary for Windows is available for testing purposes right now**](https://github.com/multitheftauto/amx/releases).

 - [License](#license)